 “It’s not a male and female as much as ‘Are there snacks for women that can be designed and packaged differently?’
 And yes, we are looking at it, and we’re getting ready to launch a bunch of them soon.
 For women, low-crunch, the full taste profile, not have so much of the flavor stick on the fingers, and how can you put it in a purse?”

-Not only does this sound professional, it also sounds like someone with a deep knowledge of consumer behavior.
+Clearly, these comments sound like someone with a keen knowledge of consumer behavior.

 CEO and Leadership

-As CEO her job is to create value for investors.
+As CEO, Nooyi’s job is to create value for investors.
 While fully understanding the customer is important, making strategic decisions comes first.
-With that said, these are not mutually exclusive.
-Market trends and demographic differences drive the decision making process.
-Likewise, cultivating a high quality leadership team is crucial.
-Nooyi summarizes it elegantly:
+Understandably, these are not mutually exclusive.
+Market trends and demographic differences drive the decision-making process.
+Likewise, cultivating a high-quality leadership team is crucial.
+Nooyi elegantly summarizes an important balance:

 “Leadership is hard to define and good leadership even harder.
 But if you can get people to follow you to the ends of the earth, you are a great leader.
 As a leader I am tough on myself and I raise the standard for everybody; however I am very caring because I want people to excel at what they are doing so that they can aspire to be me in the future.”

-All things considered, is Ms. Nooyi a brilliant strategist – laying out a softball for her communications team to play off of?
-Alternatively, is this simply a case of following her own turbulence plan?
+All things considered, is Ms. Nooyi a brilliant strategist – initiating a pitch for her communications team to play?
+Alternatively, is this simply a case of counterbalancing the turbulence already at play?
 Most likely, it is a little bit of each.
-Certainly she knew, when responding to the podcast questions, there was a chance of misunderstanding.
-However, the four lessons for leadership in turbulence worked.
+Certainly, Nooyi knew, when responding to the podcast questions, there was a chance of misinterpretation.
+However, the five leadership lessons for managing turbulence worked!